We can get a good overview of a polar bear population's ecology by following just a few animals intensively.

 What is the greatest benefit of the collars?

-We deploy collars randomly, and therefore can assume collared animals are representative of the population as a whole.
+Scientists deploy collars randomly, and therefore can assume collared animals are representative of the population as a whole.
 Therefore, they provide a window into the movements and activities of the whole population.
 Following just a few animals intensively tells us a lot about all of the animals out there.
-These bears can provide much more information than just catching them once every few years during our annual capture seasons.
+These bears can provide much more information than just catching them once every few years during annual capture seasons.
 Importantly, as the sea ice declines due to global warming, collared bears show us how their movements and activities may be forced to change with the changing conditions.
-This may give us important advance information on the population crashes that are going to come if we do not reduce our greenhouse gas emissions
+This may give us important advance information on the population crashes that are going to come if we do not reduce our greenhouse gas emissions—advance information that could serve as alarm bells to wildlife managers and policy makers.

 What do you want people to know about the collars?